Getting Started with OpenVCAD#

 Let’s start by creating a simple geometric primitive.
 In OpenVCAD, models are built using Node trees, where the leaves are primary shapes like spheres, cones, or prisms.

-The pv.Vec3 class you see below is a thin Python binding around a 3D vector type (glm::vec3).
+The pv.Vec3 class you see below is OpenVCAD’s 3D vector type.
 You can construct it from three floats (Vec3(x, y, z)).
 In these basic examples, we treat the numeric values as arbitrary units; in a real workflow you can decide whether they correspond to millimeters, centimeters, or any other length unit that matches your printer or simulation.

 import pyvcad as pv